myleen1213/MLCameraApplication/README.md

 Language : Kotlin

 ## Library
 Here is the ML link I used to create my project!
-Try it out or clone my projects and tweak it to your needs :)
+Try it out on your own or clone my project and tweak it to your needs :)
 - [ML Kit Image labeling](https://developers.google.com/ml-kit/vision/image-labeling/android) - Machine Learning

 ## Demo